Assistant Professor of Molecular Biology

 This introductory course will explore the process of doing scientific research in a molecular biology lab.
-Students will learn numerous techniques in the lab, including DNA isolation, PCR, gel electrophoresis, restriction enzyme mapping, cloning, and basic microscopy.
-Additionally, we will investigate the historical and conceptual aspects of these approaches.
+Students will learn numerous techniques in the lab, including DNA isolation, PCR, gel electrophoresis, restriction enzyme digests, cloning, and basic microscopy.
 Students will engage in a semester-long laboratory research project within a cancer biology gene cloning context.
 Students will perform protocols, collect and analyze data, and report their conclusions in written and oral formats.
 This course is intended for students with little or no experience in a molecular biology lab, and it will prepare students for other laboratory courses including Cell Biology and Biochemistry.
 Students must be able to come into the laboratory to complete work. key words: laboratory, genetic engineering, cloning, neuroscience, cancer, Biomedical research

 Biochemistry is the study of the molecules and chemical reactions of life.
 Considering the vast diversity of living organisms, one might also expect them to be composed of significantly different biomolecules, and to use unique mechanisms for obtaining energy and communicating different biological information.
 To the contrary, the principles and language of biochemistry are common to all life: in general, the same chemical compounds and the same metabolic processes found in bacteria exist in organisms as distantly related as whales.
-To fully appreciate life, people should consider their biochemistry.
-Classroom topics will include the structure and function of proteins and carbohydrates, metabolism and bioenergetics within the context of cells.
+Topics will include the structure and function of proteins and carbohydrates, metabolism and bioenergetics within the context of cells.
 Most topics will be explored in conjunction with laboratory work.
 Students enrolling in this course must also enroll in Cell Biology (NS-258).